seivan/SHTextViewBlocks/README.md

 ##Overview

-Using blocks instead of delegate callbacks for UITextField.
+Using blocks instead of delegate callbacks for SHTextViewBlocks.
 The blocks are gone once the textfield is gone - Swizzle Free(™)

 ##Installation